dbt-labs/docs.getdbt.com/website/docs/docs/get-started/develop-in-the-cloud.md

 :::

-In order to start experiencing the great features of the Cloud IDE, you need to first set up a [dbt Cloud environment](/docs/collaborate/environments/dbt-cloud-environments) and [developer credentials](#developer-credentials).
+In order to start experiencing the great features of the Cloud IDE, you need to first set up a [dbt Cloud development environment](/docs/collaborate/environments/dbt-cloud-environments) and [developer credentials](#developer-credentials).
 If you're creating a new project, you will automatically configure this during the project setup.

-Review the steps below to set up your developer credentials:
+Review the following steps to set up your developer credentials:

 ### Developer credentials